Passivation (chemistry): Stainless steel

 Passivation processes are generally controlled by industry standards, the most prevalent among them today being ASTM A 967 and AMS 2700.
 These industry standards generally list several passivation processes that can be used, with the choice of specific method left to the customer and vendor.
 The "method" is either a nitric acid-based passivating bath, or a citric acid-based bath, these acids remove surface iron and rust, while sparing the chromium.
 The various 'types' listed under each method refer to differences in acid bath temperature and concentration.
 Sodium dichromate is often required as an additive to oxidise the chromium in certain 'types' of nitric-based acid baths, however this chemical is highly toxic.
 With citric acid, simply rinsing and drying the part and allowing the air to oxidise it, or in some cases the application of other chemicals, is used to perform the passivation of the surface.

 It is not uncommon for some aerospace manufacturers to have additional guidelines and regulations when passivating their products that exceed the national standard.
 Often, these requirements will be cascaded down using Nadcap or some other accreditation system.
 Various testing methods are available to determine the passivation (or passive state) of stainless steel.
 The most common methods for validating the passivity of a part is some combination of high humidity and heat for a period of time, intended to induce rusting.
 Electro-chemical testers can also be utilized to commercially verify passivation.

 Titanium

 Relation between voltage and color for anodized titanium.

 The surface of titanium and of titanium-rich alloys oxidizes immediately upon exposure to air to form a thin passivation layer of titanium oxide, mostly titanium dioxide.
 This layer makes it resistant to further corrosion, aside from gradual growth of the oxide layer, thickening to ~25 nm after several years in air.
 This protective layer makes it suitable for use even in corrosive environments such as sea water.
 Titanium can be anodized to produce a thicker passivation layer.
-As with many other metals, this layer causes thin-film interference which makes the metal surface appear colored, with the thickness of the passivation layer directly affecting the color produced.
+As with many other metals, this layer causes thin-film interference which makes the metal surface appear colored, with the thickness of the passivation layer directly effecting the color produced.